SPIX23/shaiya-solutions/readme.md

 * ps_login ct file that will decrease the amount of failed logins allowed before the client gets disconnected

-* procedure that deters players from camping kimuraku by changing the map positions if they log off in D2
+* procedure that prevents camping kimuraku by changing the map positions if they logout anywhere in D2